Jozty/website/content/all.md

 <T, F>(getter: LensGetter<T, F>, setter: LensSetter<T, F>) => Lens<T, F>
 ```

-Returns a lens for the given getter and setter /functions.
+Returns a lens for the given getter and setter functions.
 The `getter` "gets"
 the value of the focus; the setter "sets" the value of the focus.
 The `setter`
 should not mutate the data structure.